Digital simulation of convex mixtures of Markovian and non-Markovian single qubit Pauli channels on NISQ devices: Intuition for the choice of functions in the non-Markovian channel addition

 Taking the derivatives of $q$ and $r$ we get,

 and taking their convex mixture yields,

-From equations (C5)-(C7) we have the conditions on the functions $a(t)$ and $b(t)$.
-We note that since $a(t)$ is bounded between the functions $b(t)$ and $1-b(t)$, if we choose $b(t)$ to have the shape of a Plank distribution where $b(0)\approx0$ then $a(t)$ just needs to satisfy $a(0)\approx0$ and equation (C5).
-We choose $a(t)$ to be the sum of two sigmoid functions, so tht we can satisfy the conditions on $a(t)$.
-Now that we have the general shape of both $a(t)$ and $b(t)$ by using translation, and scaling factors we can transform the general shapes of these functions to satisfy all the bounds in equations (C5)-(C7).
-Hence the choice of the functions $a(t)$ and $b(t)$ in equation (32).
-This is the intuition behind the design of the non-Markovian channels in the (nM+nM=M) experiment, a similar approach can be followed for designing other experiments.
+From equations (A5)-(A7) we have the conditions on the functions $a(t)$ and $b(t)$.
+We note that since $a(t)$ is bounded between the functions $b(t)$ and $1-b(t)$, if we choose $b(t)$ to have the shape of a Plank distribution where $b(0)\approx0$ then $a(t)$ needs to satisfy $a(0)\approx0$ and equation (A5).
+We choose $a(t)$ as the sum of two sigmoid functions to satisfy the conditions on $a(t)$.
+Now that we have the general shape of both $a(t)$ and $b(t)$ by using translation and scaling factors, we can transform the general shapes of these functions to satisfy all the bounds in equations (A5)-(A7).
+Hence the choice of the functions $a(t)$ and $b(t)$ in equation (\ref{functions_a_b}).
+This is the intuition behind the design of the non-Markovian channels in the (nM+nM=M) experiment.
+A similar approach can be followed for designing other experiments. \end{appendices}